-GL Valuation (Final Report) -Table Property and equipment comprise group occupied land and buildings, fixtures, fittings and equipment (including computer hardware and motor vehicles).
-Group occupied property (land and buildings) is stated at fair value and other property and equipment is stated at depreciated cost for Danish GAAP reporting.
+Solvency II Guidance Solvency II Reference Valuation methods and assumptions Property, plant and equipment shall not be valued at cost less depreciation and impairment.
+GL Valuation (Final Report) - Table Property and equipment comprise group occupied land and buildings, fixtures, fittings and equipment (including computer hardware and motor vehicles).
+Group occupied property (land and buildings) is stated at fair value and EIOPA's Final Report on Guidelines on recognition and valuation of assets and other property and equipment is stated at depreciated cost liabilities other than technical provisions indicates that the revaluation model in IAS 16 should be applied (even where the alternative cost model is used for accounting purposes).
+This model requires that valuations shall be made 'with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair value'

+for Danish GAAP reporting.